 Psychiatric mental health nurse practitioners can help to build resilience to childhood trauma in adults by focusing on treatment and prevention.
 By addressing the immediate needs of people experiencing traumatic stress symptoms, they offer much-needed relief.
 Psychiatric mental health nurse practitioners work with physicians and other medical staff to develop treatment solutions that help to alleviate the symptoms and effects of childhood trauma in adults and allow people to thrive in life.

 Those inspired by the chance to reduce the long-term effects of trauma should consider a nursing career.
 The first step in this direction involves getting the right education.
-Regis College offers an online Bachelor of Science in Nursing (BSN) to Doctor of Nursing Practice program that prepares nurses to effectively help and treat those facing childhood trauma.
+Regis College offers an online BSN to DNP program that prepares nurses to effectively help and treat those facing childhood trauma.

 How Health Providers Support People Affected by Childhood Trauma